Table of contents

 Looking overseas, the percentage drops to 34.2% and 41.1% for those members in the U.S. and Europe.
 China companies deploy considerably fewer 5G SEPs in other jurisdictions, such as Japan, Korea, Brazil, Australia, Canada, and Taiwan.

 Our data findings also show that despite the relatively high percentages of active or pending 5G SEPs deployed by Chinese companies in China, the U.S., and Europe, we cannot overlook Huawei’s contribution to the numbers.
 In CN members, Huawei’s SEPs take up 23% of the 58.2%, followed by ZTE with 10.6%.
-In the U.S., Huawei contributes 20.3% of the 34.2% and 24.8% of 41.1% in Europe, which is both approximately 60% of the whole.
+In the U.S., Huawei contributes 20.3% of the 34.2% and 24.8% of 41.1% in Europe, which are both approximately 60% of the whole.

 Looking back at the three questions we proposed at the beginning of this article, the answer to the first, “What about the status of Chinese companies other than Huawei?” can be summarized here as our findings on the overall status of 5G SEP declarations made by Chinese companies: